LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 The ``kubelet`` service on each ``Node`` interacts with a CNI plugin to manage the network connections between Pods.
 The cloud operator must pick at least one plugin.
 For using more than one plugin, use the `Multus CNI project <https://github.com/intel/multus-cni>`__.
 Canal (both Calico and Flannel combined into a single plugin) is recommended for most use cases.

 .. csv-table::
-   :header: Plugin, Arm Support, Ease of Configuration, Resource Usage, Network Layer, Encryption, NetworkPolicy Support, Use Case
+   :header: Plugin, Arm Support, Ease of Configuration, Resource Usage, Network Layer, Encryption, NetworkPolicy Support, Windows Support, Use Case
-   :widths: 20, 20, 20, 20, 20, 20, 20, 20
+   :widths: 20, 20, 20, 20, 20, 20, 20, 20, 20

-   Calico, Yes, Medium, Low, 3, No, Yes, Highly configurable Canal, Yes, Medium, Low, 3, No, Yes, Combine the easiness of Flannel and the NetworkPolicy support of Calico Cilium, No, Easy, High, 3, No, Yes, BPF Linux kernel integration Flannel, Yes, Easy, Low, 2, No, No, Simple overlay network management kubenet, Yes, Easy,  Low, 2, No, No, Very basic Linux bridge management kube-router, Yes, Medium, Low, 3, No, Yes, Feature rich Weave Net, Yes, Hard, Medium, 3, No, Yes, Manage mesh networks Weave Net (Encrypted), Yes, Hard, High, 3, Yes, Yes, Secure networks
+   Antrea, Yes, Easy, Low, 3 and 4, Yes, Yes, Yes, Windows and VMware TKG Calico, Yes, Medium, Low, 3, No, Yes, No, Highly configurable Canal, Yes, Medium, Low, 3, No, Yes, No, Combine the easiness of Flannel and the NetworkPolicy support of Calico Cilium, No, Easy, High, 3, No, Yes, No, BPF Linux kernel integration Flannel, Yes, Easy, Low, 2, No, No, No, Simple overlay network management kubenet, Yes, Easy,  Low, 2, No, No, No, Very basic Linux bridge management kube-router, Yes, Medium, Low, 3, No, Yes, No, Feature rich Weave Net, Yes, Hard, Medium, 3, No, Yes, No, Manage mesh networks Weave Net (Encrypted), Yes, Hard, High, 3, Yes, Yes, No, Secure networks

 Recommended CNI plugins for each use case: